-Piedras Blancas is located on California's central coast, just north of San Simeon. (see map) Piedras Blancas Point is named for the three white rocks located just off the end of the point.
+Piedras Blancas Light Station is located on California's central coast, just north of San Simeon. (see map) Piedras Blancas Point is named for the three white rocks located just off the end of the point.
 In 1866, this location was chosen to fill the gap between the lighthouses at Point Conception and Point Pinos.

-Piedras Blancas lighthouse was operated by employees of the US Lighthouse Service until 1939 when the Coast Guard assumed command.
+Piedras Blancas Light Station was operated by employees of the US Lighthouse Service until 1939 when the Coast Guard assumed command.
 Technology eventually replaced many of the functions of the lighthouses as they became automated.
 The Coast Guard subsequently relinquished control and management of the Piedras Blancas Light Station to The Bureau of Land Management on October 12, 2001.

 The Bureau of Land Management has assumed administrative control and is in the process of initiating restoration and stabilization projects.
 The Bureau has completed a planning framework that will guide these activities.